Frequentist properties of Bayesian inequality tests: Conclusion

 \section{Conclusion}

-We have explored the difference between Bayesian and frequentist inference on general nonlinear inequality constraints, providing formal results on the role of the shape of the null hypothesis parameter subspace.
-The examples of first-order stochastic dominance and local curvature constraints illustrate our results; either the Bayesian or frequentist test may have higher rejection probability depending how the labels $H_0$ and $H_1$ are assigned.
-We have separate work in progress detailing nonparametric Bayesian inference for first-order and higher-order stochastic dominance.
-Investigation of approaches like \citet{MuellerNorets2016} applied to nonlinear inequality testing remains for future work.
-It would also be valuable to extend this paper's analysis to allow priors with $\Pr(H_0)=1/2$ or other values.
+We have explored the frequentist properties of Bayesian inference on general nonlinear inequality constraints, including hypotheses about identified set properties, providing formal results on the role of the shape of the null hypothesis parameter subspace.
+Future work could include investigation of approaches like \citet{MuellerNorets2016} applied to nonlinear inequality testing.
+Moreover, one could explore how to match frequentist size by adjusting the prior or loss function.

 \onehalfspacing